|Traverse to Geology Station 3||Orange Soil|

 [Cernan - "With the 500 mm, unlike the 70 mm, if you moved it just a little bit you didn't get what you wanted.
 So the bullseye helped us a lot."]

 [Fendell watches Jack as he mounts the Rover.
-He grabs the SEP mast with his left hand, kicks his feet up and bounces down on to the seat.]
+He grabs the SEP mast with his left hand, jumps, pulling himself inboard and kicking his feet up, and bounces down on to the seat.
+This occurs at about 2 min 30 seconds into the video clip.]

 145:03:27 Parker: Okay.
 And, Jack, what's the heading say?